kubernetes/website/content/en/blog/_posts/2023-08-31-legacy-package-repository-deprecation/index.md

 ### What releases are available in the new community-owned package repositories?

-All releases starting from Kubernetes v1.24.0 are available in the community-owned package repositories (`pkgs.k8s.io`).
+Linux packages for releases starting from Kubernetes v1.24.0 are available in the Kubernetes package repositories (`pkgs.k8s.io`).
+Kubernetes does not have official Linux packages available for earlier releases of Kubernetes; however, your Linux distribution may provide its own packages.

 ## Can I continue to use the legacy package repositories?